puggeraponanna/blog_old/_posts/2020-06-16-Butterfly-vs-Moth-classifer.md

 Fastai is popular these days because it makes the process of training and using the model very fast and easy.
 Do checkout their courses if you haven't done already.

 Collecting the data and training the model is already explained really well in the above course and is not in the scope of this post.
 Here I will go through details of converting the model from fastai (i.e [PyTorch](https://pytorch.org)) to [ONNX](https://onnx.ai) and run it for inference using [ONNX runtime](https://github.com/Microsoft/onnxruntime).
-Then we'll build a web app using Starlette and host it on Heroku[https://www.heroku.com].
+Then we'll build a web app using Starlette and host it on [Heroku](https://www.heroku.com).

 #### Steps
 * Converting the model to ONNX
 * Running inference using ONNX runtime
-* Creating a web app using [Starlette]
+* Creating a web app using Starlette
 * Hosting the app on Heroku

 ### Converting the model to onnx